 In most 3D views, all floors in a plan are visible, from the foundation up to the attic.
 There are two exceptions:

-- Floor Camera distributions. - Floor Overviews 🗐.
+- Floor Camera views, which show the Current Floor only. - Floor Overviews , which show the Current Floor, not including its ceiling, plus any floors beneath it.

-Floor Cameras and Overviews show the Current Floor only, not including its ceiling.
-See "3D View Tools" on page 46.
+See "3D View Tools" on page 44.